Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

 - A blonde woman lies on the bed, stockings torn, something crammed into her mouth, hands above her head, being raped by a rather traditional-looking devil in the form of a horned satyr.
 It should be noted that H. P. Lovecraft’s mother was a brunette in real life.

-- “Arsenic-whitened thighs” – Arsenic has been a traditional cosmetic since at least Roman times; some anecdotes suggest that Sarah Susan Phillips Lovecraft (Howard Phillips Lovecraft’s mother) used arsenic-based cosmetics for her complexion, but there is no evidence of this.
+- “Arsenic-whitened thighs” refers to arsenic having been a traditional cosmetic since at least Roman times.
+Some anecdotes suggest that Sarah Susan Phillips Lovecraft (Howard Phillips Lovecraft’s mother) used arsenic-based cosmetics for her complexion, but there is no evidence of this.

 - The woman is revealed to be bound, reinforcing the idea that she is probably a victim, not a willing participant.